fa2k/raredisease-configs/README.md

 For configs intended for a specific pipeline release - currently 2.0.1 - see the tags in Github.

+Changes to the reference data are described in UPDATE_NOTES.txt (as a supplement to the commit history)

 RD pipeline, custom config & ref data location in TSD: